 It's not possible to use curl with redmine.org anymore (using it in our CI so a lot of jobs are now suddenly failing)

 > curl https://redmine.org/ curl: (60) SSL certificate problem: certificate has expired More details here: https://curl.haxx.se/docs/sslcerts.html curl performs SSL certificate verification by default, using a "bundle" of Certificate Authority (CA) public keys (CA certs).
 If the default bundle file isn't adequate, you can specify an alternate file using the --cacert option.
 If this HTTPS server uses a certificate signed by a CA represented in the bundle, the certificate verification probably failed due to a problem with the certificate (it might be expired, or the name might not match the domain name in the URL).
 If you'd like to turn off curl's verification of the certificate, use the -k (or --insecure) option.
 HTTPS-proxy has similar options --proxy-cacert and --proxy-insecure.

-#1 Updated by Holger Just about 1 year ago
+#1 Updated by Holger Just over 2 years ago

 This is caused by the expiration of the "AddTrust External CA Root" intermediate certificate.
 For browsers (and most other current clients), this is not an issue since they are able to build a valid certificate chains without this expired intermediate certificate.